Header Banner

-How To: Keep a baby calm on a flight
+How to Keep a baby calm on a flight

-Keep a baby calm on a flight
+"How to Keep a baby calm on a flight" cover image

 Reduce your chances of becoming the seatmate everyone hates by learning how to head off a screaming jag.